siddhartha-gadgil/ProvingGround/notes/NLPtoHoTT.markdown

 ### Stochasticity: correcting for incorrect parse trees.

 * We can make only the builders stochastic.
-* __Question:__ Can this be achieved by just taking the output language to be probability distributions?
+* TypeQuestion:Type Can this be achieved by just taking the output language to be probability distributions?

 ## Rules for parsing